meshtastic/meshtastic/website/docs/software/android/installation.md

 ---
-id: android-software
+id: android-installation
-title: Android App
+title: Android application installation
-sidebar_label: Android App
+sidebar_label: Android installation
 ---
 Our Android application is available to download on Google Play.